 First, in a representative flow cytometric analysis (see Figure A below), TJC4 showed minimal binding to human RBCs compared to comparator CD47 antibodies used at the same concentration (1 μg/ml).
-The minimal
+The minimal binding of TJC4 to RBCs was confirmed when compared with other CD47 antibodies across multiple concentrations in another flow cytometric experiment (see Figure B below).

 Figure: Binding of CD47 monoclonal antibodies to RBCs.
-(A) Representative graph of the staining of human RBCs with CD47 monoclonal antibodies or control $IgG(1 \mu g/ml)$; (B) Dose dependent binding of CD47 monoclonal antibodies with human RBCs from different healthy donors (n = 3).
+(A) Representative graph of the staining of human RBCs with CD47 monoclonal antibodies or control IgG (1 μg/ml); (B) Dose dependent binding of CD47 monoclonal antibodies with human RBCs from different healthy donors (n = 3).
 MFI: mean fluorescence intensity.

 Second, as CD47 is expressed on normal RBCs, binding of CD47 antibodies to the surface of RBCs could cross-link the RBCs into lattices and prevent them from precipitating into compact pellets, which is a phenomenon termed hemagglutination.
-Our results showed that TJC4 did not induce RBC agglutination across a wide range of antibody concentrations, while a comparator antibody caused significant hemagglutination starting at a concentration of $0.3~\mu g/ml$.
+Our results showed that TJC4 did not induce RBC agglutination across a wide range of antibody concentrations, while a comparator antibody caused significant hemagglutination starting at a concentration of 0.3 μg/ml.
 Results from a representative experiment are shown below.